ryOS ryOS / Docs

 1. Reset status to "active", clear originalPath and deletedAt

-2. For Documents/Images files, move content back from trash store to original store
+2. For files with IndexedDB content, move content back from the trash store to the store resolved for originalPath (extension-based routing applies)

 3. Update Trash folder icon if empty